|Name of Organization||RUSTIC (Rural Unfortunates Safety Talisman Illumination Cottage )|

 NGO Bureau Vide Reg.
 No. 1949 dated July 25, 2004. and valid upto 25 July, 2019

 It is time to find an effective way to give hope for the survival and development of the left out majority.
-RUSTIC (Rural Unfortunates’ Safety Talisman Illumination Cottage) has emerged to instill this dream into the left out majority.
-It is a non-profit and non-government volunteer organization, that works towards socio-economic and environmental development and bio-diversity conservation in Bangladesh.
+RUSTIC emerged to instill this dream into the left out majority.
+It is a non-profit and non-government voluntary organization, that works towards socio-economic and environmental development and bio-diversity conservation in Bangladesh.

 “Poverty alleviation is well-known to the poor - only assistance is required.”
 It is essential to mainstream sustainable development to the backward, deprived, vulnerable, and affected men, women and children.

 RUSTIC developed five strategic objectives to achieve its vision and materialize its mission: